2018CS303/assignments-muditabaid/IMT2016038docker_case_study/IMT2016038docker.md

 ## Create the container image
 1. Create a new container from a base image of your choice.
-  `docker create -it --name test_docker ubuntu /bin/bash `
+  `docker create -it --name docker_trial ubuntu /bin/bash `

 2. Start and attach to container.
     ```